Notes to contributors

 Audience, writing style and language

-Your article should be written with a relatively wide audience in mind, including students, but also policy-makers, non-academics and recruiters.
+We aim for our blog to be accessible for readers outside the academic community.
+Your article should be written with a relatively wide audience in mind, which include students, but also potential recruiters, non-academics and policy-makers.

 Use short paragraphs made up of four or five sentences.